 Robert has served as Houghton’s Mayor since 2008.
 He is a former U.S. history and government high school teacher.

 Jim grew up in White Pine, Michigan when the copper industry was at its peak.
 He earned a BS degree in Industrial Management from Michigan Technological University in 1971, worked at White Pine Copper Company, and as Ontonagon County Controller, Comptroller of Wedtech of Michigan, and served 22 years in varying capacities at MTU including manager of the Student Union.
 Jim retired from Michigan Tech from his position as Associate Director of Auxiliary Services in 2010.
-He and wife Kathy spend summers at Portage Entry south of Chassell, MI and winters in Tucson, AZ.
+He and his wife Kathy spend summers at Portage Entry south of Chassell, MI, and winters in Tucson, AZ.

 Doreen is the Superintendent of the Houghton-Portage Township School District and has been an administrator with the district for 20 years.
-Originally from Algonac, MI, she first came to the Upper Peninsula to attend NMU where she earned a Bachelor’s Degree in 1989, Master’s Degree in 2000 and Education Specialist in 2004.
+Originally from Algonac, MI, she first came to the Upper Peninsula to attend NMU where she earned a Bachelor’s Degree in 1989, a Master’s Degree in 2000, and Education Specialist in 2004.
 Doreen has been a board member with the Barbara Kettle Shelter Home and volunteered with Big Brothers Big Sisters and The Omega House.

 Robert serves as Mayor Pro-Tem for the City of Houghton.
 He is an owner/partner of Douglass House Saloon-Armando’s Restaurant and General Manager of Houghton Housing Associates.
 He is a graduate of Michigan Tech, where he studied Mechanical Engineering.
 Mr. Megowen has been a volunteer member of the Houghton Fire Department for over 35 years.
 He is married and has one child.